gianlazz/Wallsaver/README.md

 ![](https://github.com/gianlazz/Wallsaver/blob/gh-pages/images/screenshot1.png?raw=true)

+#How to Setup
+Just download wallsaver-osx.tgz, decompress it, then run the app.

 #How It Works
 Wallsaver runs some console commands in the background from a simple ui to either initiate your screensaver as your wallpaper or revert it back to normal.